C0G1T0/DevJungle/README.md

 He can comment every post and even like or unlike a post.

 The last section of the application is public and allows the visitor to see the list of every developers who have signed up with some basic information about them.
 The visitor can click on view profile to know more about him and see all the information of his profile.

+Of course you will find my profile here: https://devjungle.herokuapp.com/profile/cogito

 ### To run the project :